DamianGanopolsky/Scheme-Interpreter/README.md

 ### Tests

-I've made 177 unit tests in order to test in detail the functionalities of the project, they are located in the test/ folder.
+Several unit tests were made in order to test in detail the functionalities of the project, they are located in the test/ folder.
 In case you want to run those tests, you need to execute the command "lein test" in the repository root.

 > lein test
 Ran 21 tests containing 177 assertions.